DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world1.md

 "In Urza, thanks to Kai we were able to take back the capital alone.
 But the rest of it is still under the control of demons.
 As for Io...
 Well.
-It was only because of Alfreyja's rampage that we ended up cooperating with the foreign gods.
+It was only because of Alfreyja's rampage that we ended up cooperating with the sidhes.
 Either way, both remain strong."

-Both demons and foreign gods.
+Both demons and sidhes.
 Even though their respective heroes were lost, they were able to retain their strength.

 _With demons we got only the promise of non-interference for arbitary time._

-_With foreign gods we attained one year ceasefire agreement._
+_With sidhes we attained one year ceasefire agreement._

 Both had their own merits and demerits.
 The non-interference promise with demons could continue for several years, but no one knew when it was going to end.
-With foreign gods they were able to conclude a concrete ceasefire agreement, but it was only for a mere year.
+With sidhes they were able to conclude a concrete ceasefire agreement, but it was only for a mere year.

 "Let us not lose our focus.
 Up until now it has been going so smooth, that my subordinates are starting to feel restless.